 The Guardian reports, however, that the promotion was pulled after “a parent protested after finding that the profile of her 14-year-old daughter had been updated with a message that made direct reference to a hardcore pornographic film”.

-Coca-Cola has reportedly apologised and announced an investigation.
-It said it had approved the line (which hasn’t been reported), without realising its true meaning.
+Coca-Cola has reportedly apologized and announced an investigation.
+It said it had approved the line (which hasn’t been reported), without realizing its true meaning.